-Do you have one of the 10 best credit cards of March 2021? - CNN Underscored
+Do you have one of the 10 best credit cards of May 2021? - CNN Underscored

 But what kind of rewards should you earn?
 Easy-to-redeem fixed-value miles, or flexible miles that can be used for more complicated advanced redemptions that get more value?

 The Capital One Venture card gives you the best of both worlds.
-For folks who don’t want to deal with complex charts or award availability, you can use the Venture’s “Purchase Eraser” feature to wipe away any travel purchases that you make with the card at a rate of 1 cent per mile, making the card’s 60,000-mile sign-up bonus worth at least $600 in travel.
+For folks who don’t want to deal with complex charts or award availability, you can use the Venture’s “Purchase Eraser” feature to wipe away any travel purchases that you make with the card at a rate of 1 cent per mile, making the card’s 100,000-mile sign-up bonus worth at least $1,000 in travel.

 For others who want to put in the time and research to find first- or business-class flight redemptions, Capital One’s 15 transfer partners provide another option.
 You can transfer miles to most of those partners at a 2-to-1.5 ratio (meaning for every 2 Venture miles you transfer, you’ll get 1.5 airline miles on the other end), while Emirates, Singapore Airlines and Accor Hotels transfer at a 2-to-1 ratio.